Tag: life

 First, of course, is your .
 However, for Christians, it expands far beyond the family.
 In fact, focusing too much on the family may blind us to our flock.
 Our flock may consist of coworkers, neighbors, even the staff of the restaurants you patronage.

-The flock of your care is much like the Ephesians that wrote to.
-He noted that at one point they were to the faith and alien to God.
+The flock of your care is much like the Ephesians that Paul wrote to.
+He noted that at one point they were alien to the faith and alien to God.
 They were not in relationship with the Creator of the universe.
 In the current era, we need Jesus to break down the barrier of hatred that has been building up between the and the world.
 This is not to say that we have to crucify Christ once more.
-It does signify the importance of the sacrifice, and just how important this wall is, along with our responsibility to tear down as far as is in our power and capability.
+It does signify the importance of the sacrifice, and just how important this wall is, along with our responsibility to tear down as far as is in our and capability.

 Our ability to work through this is similar to how Jesus saw the people who surrounded him.
 They had no .
 The world is much the same.
 Hence the tossing to and fro between this idea and that one.